-Important: If a minimum grade of C is needed to fulfill certain graduation requirements, C- does not fulfill those requirements.
+Important: If a minimum grade of C (210 pts) is needed to fulfill certain graduation requirements, C- does not fulfill those requirements.
 Note the GPA points for each letter grade in the bottom line of the chart below.
-Don't pay attention to a percentage grade "assigned" to you by Canvas; look only at the point totals.
+Exams and assignments are returned to you and so are not reported on Canvas; keep track of your own points.